hmeng/the-gen-z-catechism/chapters/post-56.md

 ---
-layout: default
+layout: chapter
-title: "Post 56"
+title: "Post #56: What happens when we die?"
 ---
 # Post #56: What happens when we die?